iobroker-community-adapters/ioBroker.sma-em/docs/en/sma-em.md

 ## General information

 The SMA Energy Meter Adapter receives multicast datagrams from the Energy Meter or the Sunny Home Manager.
-These send a data packet with their measurement data into the network every second or more often.
+These send data packets with their measurement data into the network every second or more often.
 The transmission interval of 200ms, 600ms or 1000ms can be set in Sunny Portal.

 ## Administration / Admin page